svalente317/sanka/README.md

 person.getName`?
 Should it support exporting a field and then overriding one or more of its methods?)

-** Dynamic Arrays and Maps**
+**Dynamic Arrays and Maps**

+In Sanka, you can change the size of an array after you create it.
+So you can use an array where Java would force you to use a `List` class.
-In Sanka, you can grow and shrink arrays after you create them.
-This has two advantages over using a dynamic `List` class in the runtime class library.
-(1) The syntax is nicer.
-(2) You can create a dynamic array of a primitive type like `int` without promoting it to a class type like `Integer`.
+Arrays have two advantages over `List` classes.
+(1) The array syntax is nicer.
+(2) You can create an array of a primitive type like `int` without promoting it to a class like `Integer`.

 Also, Sanka supports sorted maps as a built-in type using an array-like syntax.